renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Take `major` updates in sequence

-We recommend you take `major` updates in sequence.
+We recommend you get `major` updates in sequence.
-Taking `major` updates in sequence allows you to read the changelogs/blogs for each `major` version, and learn _why_ upstream made certain breaking changes.
+You'll read the changelogs for each `major` version, and often learn _why_ upstream made certain breaking changes.

 Say you're on version `1` of a dependency, and the latest `major` version is at `4`.
 You should update to `2`, then `3` and finally `4`.